Eckohaus/Angular_Momentum_Reaction_Engine/ReadMe.md

 ##### Infinities_Continuous

-###### Encapsulates the context of infinity frozen in time, let's imagine.
-There are no loss/gain vectors within the energetic distribution.
-And instead just a description of the nuclear ratios which are to be assigned.
-In order to approach infinity.
+###### Encapsulates the context of infinity frozen in time.
+Let's imagine, there are no loss/gain vectors within the energetic distribution.
+And instead just a description of the nuclear ratios which are yet to be assigned, in order to approach infinity.

 ---